turingschool/career-development-curriculum-site/module_two/week_3_job_search_strategies.md

     * Does the resource fit with the direction you want to go?
 If not, skip it.

 #### Set up Routines & a Schedule
+Knowing a general direction means nothing if you're going to put in the work to set out on it.
+You are extremely busy at Turing, but it's important that you begin to carve out time for your job search starting *right now.* How can you do this?

+* Take advantage of your work time.
+You have PD work time set aside every week -- make sure to use it to work on your career journal, refining your career vision and job search strategy, and taking the necessary steps to further your goals.
+* Reframe your approach to the time you have.
+Your schedule will never suddenly became free and clear, but it can become manageable if you organize it according to your priorities

+It's important to recognize that if you want a job by graduation or soon after, you have to start implementing your job search routines *right now.* Here is an approach you can take:

+* Block out 1-2 hours a week to work on your job search
+* Again, utilize your PD work time
+* What could you do during that time?
+   * Conduct research into companies/job postings
+   * Outreach to contacts
+   * Attend networking events
+   * Uate your resume/write cover letters (we’ll discuss next week) Update LinkedIn/GitHub/other social media
+Practice interview prep